-March 30, 2011 - President al-Assad addresses the nation in a 45-minute televised speech.
-He acknowledges that the government has not met the people's needs but he does not offer any concrete changes.
+March 30, 2011 - Assad addresses the nation in a 45-minute televised speech.
+He acknowledges that the government has not met the people’s needs, but he does not offer any concrete changes.
 The state of emergency remains in effect.

-May 18, 2011 - The U.S. imposes sanctions against Syrian President Bashar al-Assad and six other senior Syrian officials.
-The Treasury Department details the sanctions by saying, "As a result of this action, any property in the United States or in the possession or control of U.S. persons in which the individuals listed in the Annex have an interest is blocked, and U.S. persons are generally prohibited from engaging in transactions with them."
+May 18, 2011 - The United States imposes sanctions against Assad and six other senior Syrian officials.
+The Treasury Department details the sanctions by saying, “As a result of this action, any property in the United States or in the possession or control of US persons in which the individuals listed in the Annex have an interest is blocked, and US persons are generally prohibited from engaging in transactions with them.”

-August 18, 2011 - The U.S. imposes new economic sanctions on Syria, freezing Syrian government assets in the U.S., barring Americans from making new investments in the country and prohibiting any U.S. transactions relating to Syrian petroleum products, among other things.
+August 18, 2011 - The United States imposes new economic sanctions on Syria, freezing Syrian government assets in the US, barring Americans from making new investments in the country and prohibiting any US transactions relating to Syrian petroleum products, among other things.

 September 2, 2011 - The European Union bans the import of Syrian oil.

-September 23, 2011 - The European Union imposes additional sanctions against Syria, due to "the continuing brutal campaign" by the government against its own people.
+September 23, 2011 - The EU imposes additional sanctions against Syria, due to “the continuing brutal campaign” by the government against its own people.

-October 2, 2011 - A new alignment of Syrian opposition groups establishes the Syrian National Council, a framework through which to end President al-Assad's government and establish a democratic system.
+October 2, 2011 - A new alignment of Syrian opposition groups establishes the Syrian National Council, a framework through which to end Assad’s government and establish a democratic system.

-October 4, 2011 - Russia and China veto a U.N.
-Security Council resolution that would call for an immediate halt to the crackdown in Syria against opponents of President Bashar al-Assad.
+October 4, 2011 - Russia and China veto a UN Security Council resolution that would call for an immediate halt to the crackdown in Syria against opponents of Assad.
 Nine of the 15-member council countries, including the United States, voted in favor of adopting the resolution.